l7mp/dcontroller/doc/concepts-pipeline.md

 The `@join` operation is the first step in any multi-source pipeline.
 It defines an **inner join** that combines objects from different sources into a single, compound object for further processing.

 The join is defined by a boolean expression that is evaluated against a Cartesian product of all source objects.
-If the expression evaluates to `true`, the combined object is passed to the aggregation pipeline.
+If the expression evaluates to `true`, the combined object is passed to the subsequent pipeline operations.

 The below example joins a `UDPRoute` with its parent `Gateway` (see the [Gateway API spec](https://gateway-api.sigs.k8s.io/)) if they are in the same namespace and the route's `spec.parentRefs` refers to the gateway's name.